 Visit Kunduz City (2 Days)

-Now after exploring Mazar, you can go for a short visit to either Kunduz or Takhar which is just 150 KM away from Mazar-e-Sharif, you can easily reach there in 2 hours if you go by road.
+Now after exploring Mazar, you can go for a short visit to either Kunduz or Takhar which is just 150 KM away from Mazar-e-Sharif, you can easily reach there in 4 hours if you go by road.
 During my visit, I went to Kunduz, so I’ll talk about Kunduz, but you can go to Takhar or Herat as well.
-Kunduz is a small city, but actually it is the entire province too which consists on 7 more districts, but the main city is a beautiful town located in northern Afghanistan, it also has a beautiful border with neighboring Tajikistan.
+Kunduz is a small city, but actually it is the entire province too which consists of 7 districts, but the main city is a beautiful town located in northern Afghanistan, it also has a beautiful border with neighboring Tajikistan.
 You must visit the Tajikistan-Afghanistan border to see the natural beauties.
 Again, apart from delicious foods and great weather, do visit the following places in Kunduz:

 - Sher Khan Bandar